Adding color to your tail

 But with some terminal color tagging such as:

-The \e above is identical with \033.
-I would suggest use \033 because it is safer to be used with a programming language such as PHP.
-PHP will not recognize \e but it will recognize \033, you’ll see below.
+The \e above is identical to \033.
+I’d suggest using \033 because it’s safer in a programming language such as PHP.
+PHP will not recognize \e, but it will recognize \033, as you’ll see below.

 Sample text nicely highlighted